 The six hours I spent in the Emirates first class suites were, without a doubt, the most extravagant and luxurious six hours I have ever spent on a plane.
 It was so good I was wishing that I was on a 13 hour flight instead of three.
 Really!

-There are some sacrifices from flying on the short haul Hong Kong-Bangkok route which probably account, in part, for the lower price point offered on this route.
+There are some sacrifices from flying on the short haul Hong Kong-Bangkok route which probably accounts, in part, for the lower price point offered on this route.
 Firstly, there is the lack of chauffeur service for itineraries exclusively between the two cities.
 The lounges in both airports, while good in the sense that there is a standalone Emirates offering, can definitely be described as average for a first class fare on a major airline.
 On neither of my flights did the crew make any reference to the shower or ask if I would like one and the first class bar, ‘The Lounge’, was closed on both legs.
-Finally the absence of an amenity bag, while obviously not a huge deal, did made me a little sad.
+Finally, the absence of an amenity bag, while obviously not a huge deal, did make me a little sad.

 However, the first class product is outstanding in itself.
 The suite concept is magnificent and sometimes it was easy to forget I was on an airplane and not my own little hotel room.
 It was wonderful to shut the door and settle in my own private space, it really allows for complete relaxation.
 The small touches such as the goody basket, fresh flowers and a chocolate on my pillow, were noticeable and made me feel at home.
-Ok a hotel room.
+Ok, a hotel room.
 It’s not like I get chocolates on my pillow at home!

 The problem is Emirates have set an impossibly high bar for air travel and when I left the Emirates flight in Hong Kong for my onward flight to London with Air New Zealand I felt a bit hard done by in my business class seat!
 It’s ok though, I quickly got over it though when the champagne arrived so I don’t need too much sympathy!